ryota765/DeepVideoDeblurring/README.md

 ### Training

 Training the model is done by this script.
-Check out several flags which is available in train.py Figure of training history will be generated under data/output directory.
+Check out several flags which is available in train.py

 ```
 python train.py --n_epochs=4